raffaelespazzoli/rhdh-exercises/README-gitlab.md

             clientSecret: ${AUTH_GITLAB_CLIENT_SECRET}
 ```

-notice that we set the signInPage to gitlab, the default is github.
+Notice that we set the signInPage to gitlab, the default is github.

 To disable guest login set the environment to production.

 add the new secret to the backstage manifests